Exercise 1: A Good First Program

-- Put a '#' (octothorpe) character at the beginning of a line.
+- Put a # (octothorpe) character at the beginning of a line.
 What did it do?
 Try to find out what this character does.

-From now on, I won't explain how each exercise works unless an exercise is
+From now on, I won't explain how each exercise works unless an exercise is different.

-An 'octothorpe' is also called a 'pound', 'hash', 'mesh', or any number of names.
+An "octothorpe" is also called a "pound", "hash", "mesh", or any number of names.
 Pick the one that makes you chill out.

 Common Student Questions